-The first annual edition of Safer Internet Day (SID) in Rwanda took place on Tuesday, 11 February 2020 at G.S NYIRARUKOBWA, a public school located in Bugesera District, Eastern Province with a campaign slogan of “Together for a better internet”.
+In Rwanda, the first annual edition of Safer Internet Day (SID) took place on Tuesday, 11 February 2020, at G.S NYIRARUKOBWA, a public school located in Bugesera District, Eastern Province, with a campaign slogan of “Together for a better internet”.

 This annual celebration aims to raise awareness of the importance of both a safer and a better internet, where everyone is empowered to use technology responsibly, respectfully, critically and creatively.
 It aims to reach out to children and young people, parents and carers, teachers, educators and social workers, as well as industry, decision makers and politicians, to encourage everyone to play their part in creating a better internet.
 By celebrating the positive power of the internet, the slogan of “Together for a better internet” encourages everyone to join the movement, to participate, and to make the most of the internet’s potential to bring people together.

-During this event, ISOC Rwanda have explained the role that everyone can play to make Internet safe and Better:
+During this event, ISOC Rwanda have explained the role that everyone can play to make the internet safer and better.

 Children and young people can help to create a better internet by being kind and respectful to others online, by protecting their online reputations (and those of others), and by seeking out positive opportunities to create, engage and share online.

 Safer Internet Day 2020 – SID Committee with parents

 Parents and carers play a crucial role in empowering and supporting children to use technology responsibly, respectfully, critically and creatively, whether it is by ensuring an open dialogue with their children, educating them to use technology safely and positively, or by acting as digital role models.